Westmount places

 “Died in office on December 14, 1940, during rescue operations in the Atlantic Ocean following the torpedoing of the liner Western Prince, age 53 years and 2 months. ”

-Translated from Quebec National Assembly Biographies
+– Translated from the Quebec National Assembly Biographies

 G. Meredith Smith (1945)

 Senior partner of Touche Ross & Co., chartered accountants and director of BP Canada Limited.
-In addition, governor of the Boys’ Home of Montreal (Weredale House) and the Royal Victoria Hospital.
+In addition, the governor of the Boys’ Home of Montreal (Weredale House) and the Royal Victoria Hospital.

 16 Braeside Place